 Birth of the Club A’Gogo

-Downbeat club regulars – the Invaders became the resident band in the Young Set.
 Dougie Vickers, who was the Invaders’ drummer, remembers the band auditioning for Mike Jeffery.
 The Invaders were offered the gig at the Club A’Gogo but only on the condition that they added a sax player to their line up.
-They promptly found a saxophonist and began playing in the Young Set on Wednesday, Friday, Saturdays and Sunday nights.
+They promptly found a saxophonist and began playing in the Latin American Lounge (later the Young Set) on Wednesday, Friday, Saturdays and Sunday nights.
 The Saturday night sessions would start at 12.00 midnight and end at 4.00am.
-Dougie recalls that on some occasions the queue to get into the club stretched from the doorway in Percy Street around the corner to St James Park.
+Dougie recalls that on some occasions the queue to get into the club stretched around the corner to St James Park.

 Due to the popularity of the Club A’Gogo in Newcastle, Mike Jeffery also opened a second Club A’Gogo at North Parade Whitley Bay on Friday 16th August 1963.
 Well known national groups were booked to appear at the Whitley Bay club as well as local favourites such as the Alan Price Rhythm & Blues Combo, the Invaders and the Kylastrons

 The first nationally known ‘pop’ band to appear at the club was the Swinging Blue Jeans on 24th October 1963.
 The Rolling Stones appeared a few weeks later on 8th November 1963.

 Jazz at the Gogo formally came to an end on Tuesday 26th November 1963 with a ‘Modern Jazz Farewell Party’ featuring Mike Carr who was about to leave the northeast.